Read press coverage where Bizzy Bizzy, one of our staff or one of our projects was featured in the news and other media!

 Think that having an eye-catching logo and distinctive online brand don’t matter — or are unimportant if you have a distinctive product or service or low prices?
 Think again.
 Both elements play a crucial part of a successful small business marketing plan.

-“I won’t go so far to say that having a good or bad logo will make or break the success of your business,” said Candy Phelps, the owner of iCandy Graphics and Printing, “but it will definitely increase your success if you have a great logo and branding identity.
+“I won’t go so far to say that having a good or bad logo will make or break the success of your business,” said Candy Phelps, the owner of iCandy Graphics and Printing (rebranded to Bizzy Bizzy in 2017), “but it will definitely increase your success if you have a great logo and branding identity.
 If you have a cheap-looking, generic website and a cheap-looking logo, you’re sending a message to your customers that you may be cheap about other areas of your business, like your products and services.”

 The Daily Herald